Mike Polak

 Michael Charles Polak (born March 31, 1960) is an American politician who served five terms in the Georgia General Assembly from 1993 to 2003.
+During his time in the Assembly, Polak acted as chairman of both the Senate Science, Technology, and Defense Committee and Sub Committee on Appropriations for Science and Technology.
+Additionally he authored the Lottery for Education Act, allowing for the creation of the HOPE Scholarship.

 He is currently a professor of the practice at Georgia Tech's School of Public Policy.

+Legacy

+A Bridge within Fulton County, Georgia was dedicated as Michael Polak Bridge in 2016.